Last Updated on

 For this reason, both BDO and BPI fail to make the cut since both big banks can’t provide you with a checking account unless you’ve maintained a savings account with them for at least 6 months.

-Security Bank’s All-Access Checking Account sounds like a great idea at first (free life insurance, Php 5,000 initial deposit, and a savings and checking accounts in one).
+Security Bank’s All-Access Checking Account sounds like a great idea at first (free life insurance, Php 5,000 initial deposit, and savings and checking accounts in one).
 However, its all-in-one-package may scare clients who only prefer a checking account.

 And that brings us to Philippine National Bank’s wide range of checking accounts.

-PNB’s Regular Checking Account, on the other hand, requires Php 10,000 as initial deposit and maintaining balance.
+PNB’s Regular Checking Account, on the other hand, requires Php 10,000 as an initial deposit and maintaining balance.
 You can monitor your checking account via online banking and make interbranch/interoffice transactions free of charge except in select provincial branches.

 Best Rural Bank: One Network Bank (ONB).